silaslenihan/ChordBuddy/README.md

-# module3 README
+# Chordbuddy

-Final Project Readme, this shows the resources I used to complete this project along with other information.
+ChordBuddy, this shows the resources I used to complete this project along with other information.

 ## Name: Silas Lenihan